hapax/hapax.github.io/assets/maximal.md

 \leq AC + BC$, and $d = 0$ just in case the candy store lies directly between home and school.

-Now, imagine visiting a sequence of $n$ candy stores, $C_1, C_2,
+Now, imagine visiting a sequence of $n$ intermediate cities, $C_1, C_2,
 \ldots, C_n$.
 How do multiple side trips compare to the direct route?
-If we visit candy stores in order, the total length is
+If we visit cities in order, the total length is

 $$
 AC_1 + C_1C_2 + \cdots C_{n-1}C_n + C_nB.